bfopengradient/Testing_the_memory_of_algorithms_on_FX_rates/README.md

-Testing the long term and short term memory of machine learning algorithms on Foreign exchange data.
+Testing the long term and short term memory of machine learning algorithms on foreign exchange data.